marain-dotnet/Marain.Instance/docs/adr/0009-infrastructure-as-code-sharing-approach.md

 * The ACR could also be used to release & host Marain container images in the future.

 #### Disadvantages
-* Costs associated with operating the ACR, both resource and bandwidth costs.
+* Costs associated with operating the ACR, both resource and bandwidth costs
+    * Basic service: ~£20 per month
+    * Resilient service: ~£85 per month
 * The Marain deployment process becomes dependent on network connectivity to the public registry - although this is arguably no different to the current requirement for access to GitHub (needed to download release artefacts).